ks-no/k-es/README.md

 })
 ```
 The test support library is agnostic when it comes to test framework and should in theory be compatible with any framework.
-Internally we tested it using the Kotest framework.
+Internally we have tested it using the [Kotest framework](https://kotest.io/).